seeusman1/Thesis-rvex-rewrite/README.md

 This will eventually open Modelsim.
-The simulation itself works a little bit different between the three platforms. ml605-grlib simulates everything down to the DDR controller. ml605-grlib-bare and ml605-doom have slightly modified DDR controllers however, which do not seem to work with the existing simulation model (almost no time was spent trying to debug this though).
+The simulation itself works a little bit different between the three platforms. ml605-grlib simulates everything down to the DDR controller. ml605-doom has a slightly modified DDR controller however, which do not seem to work with the existing simulation model (almost no time was spent trying to debug this though).
 As a workaround, these platforms have a simplified memory model, which has the side effect of them also simulating significantly faster.

 Each of these platforms simulates the UART completely, including its timing.
 Therefore, debug output will slow down the simulation considerably.
 However,